 Your tongue isn’t the only place where bacteria and fungi gather; they also like to inhabit other surfaces in your mouth.
 These include the roof of your mouth and the insides of your cheeks.
 As is the case with your tongue, an overgrowth of candida fungus can cause thrush and bad breath.
 When you brush your teeth, it’s a good idea to spend a few minutes cleaning the roof of your mouth, your cheeks, and the area between your gums and cheeks.

 While maintaining a home oral health routine is important for keeping your mouth healthy, it’s only part of the equation.
 Visiting your dentist twice per year for a cleaning will help get rid of plaque and tartar buildup that can lead to gum disease.
 Brush your teeth twice a day, paying special attention to the tongue and roof of your mouth, and schedule a dental appointment every six months for best results.
-If you live in New Jersey or the greater Philadelphia area, ZDental would like to be a part of your oral health routine!
+If you are looking for a local Philly dentistry, ZDental would like to be a part of your oral health routine!

 Head over to our contact page to find out which of our 5 convenient locations is closest to you and call to schedule an appointment today.